SOMJANG/bixbycapsule_agabook/README.md

 <br>

 ● Project Description: a Bixby Capsule working as a Parenting-assistant<br>
-● Intended Users: For Parents with new-born babys<br>
+● Intended Users: Parents with new-born babys<br>

 - We are not only cover for the babies of one month to thirty-six month.
 - We only cover the questions of Measurement, Meals, Vaccine.